dotkernel/development/ansible/wsl/README.md

 You can close the installation window that was opened during the installation process.

-## WSL and PhpStorm
-Check out [this](https://www.jetbrains.com/help/phpstorm/how-to-use-wsl-development-environment-in-product.html) article on working with PhpStorm.

 ## List installed distros
 Open Windows Terminal and execute `wsl -l -v` or `wsl --list --verbose`.